Alcas1/ShounenStop/content/weiss/s-tgtwcvytm-s.md

 producttype: Other
 displayName: Okayu TD SP
 series: Hololive VTubers
-image: images/hol_w91_t066sp.jpg
+image: images/card70227-large.jpg
 color: "#8a61d3"
 nsfw: false
 pricings:
   - quantity: 1
     price: 235
-description: Single card in stock (Please do not check out with more than 1 in cart)
+description: Single card in stock (Please do not check out with more than 1 in cart).
+If you would like to verify the condition, send us an email.
 weight: 0
 preorder: ""
 release: ""